ychek/minesweeper/README.md

 ### Feature
 - Configurable width, height and mines number.
+- "Shift + Click" to add a flag.
 - Remaining flags are shown
 - Smart filling algorithm for mines using placing then shuffling approach.
 (See code comments)
 - Expanding cells algorithm is iterative to avoid stack overflow on big board (See code comments)